VanessaSue27/final-project-backend/README.md

 ### PATCH /entries/:entryId
 _Restricted endpoint_: Endpoint to edit a specific daily entry.
 It takes the entry ID from the entry the user wants to update, included in the request URL and updates it.
+The PATCH request done in the Frontend must include in the body: dailyActivities, dailyWeight, dailyReflection.